AnmolVerma404/Microservices-with-Node-JS-and-React/README.md

   - Cookies are small pieces of text sent to your browser, that help browser to remember information about your visit.
   - JWT are a compact and self-contained way for securely transmitting information between parties as a JSON object
   - Therefore with cookies we will send the information around and with JWT we will secure it.
+- **Testing** in Microservices
+  - A single piece of code that is going throught testing is known as Unit Testing.
+  - So how does actually testing works?
+How do we automate them?
+How do we make request, create response?
+How different Microservices interect with each other during testing?
+Let's answer them and more!!!
+  - npm i --save-dev @types/jest @types/supertest jest ts-jest supertest mongodb-memory-server